isomerpages/moe-kentridgesec/_school-information/Sec 1 Registration 2022.md

 <br><br>
 The appeal results will be released in early January 2023.
 <br><br>
-<span style="font-weight:bold">Students who are posted to Kent Ridge Secondary School but would like to seek a transfer OUT due to other (non-medical) reasons</span>
+<span style="font-weight:bold">(B) Students who are posted to Kent Ridge Secondary School but would like to seek a transfer OUT due to other (non-medical) reasons</span>
 <br><br>
 * Refer to your <u>preferred school’s</u> website for more information.<br>
 * You should still report to KRSS on 3 January 2023 if you do not hear from your preferred school by then<br>